 Day ten FOX GLACIER

-At first light we are up in the chopper again, but this time it’s doors-off aerial photography.
+At first light we take a private-chate helicopter flight for doors-off aerial photography.
 We will fly up the Fox Glacier shooting the blue-ice formations of the upper glacier and seracs before continuing on to photograph the majestic Southern Alps.
 After returning to base we enjoy a relaxed breakfast and then explore a nearby rainforest, the perfect place for contemplated macro photography.
 We then break until late afternoon, when we drive to our location to photograph the last light on Mts Aoraki/Cook and Tasman.
 (BLD)

 Day eleven FOX GLACIER – GREYMOUTH